rogerboesch/vectrex-dev/README.md

 ## VectreC

-VectreC is a Visual Studio Code Extension that alows you to do game programming in C for the Vectrex.
+VectreC is a Visual Studio Code Extension that allows you to do game programming in C for the Vectrex.
 Once finished, it will have the following features:

 - Installable as VS Code extension